Yes Bank: ED summons Anil Ambani in probe against Rana Kapoor

 Credit: HT Digital Content Duration: 01:19Published

 Earlier, CBI investigation into the case revealed that Rana and his family members were paid Rs 600 crore as kickback by DHFL promoter Kapil Wadhwan in the garb...
-Zee News Also reported by •IndiaTimes •Khaleej Times •Hindu
+Zee News Also reported by •DNA •IndiaTimes •Khaleej Times •Hindu

+Reliance Group chairman Anil Ambani has been summoned by the ED in connection with its money laundering probe against Yes Bank promoter Rana Kapoor and others,...
+IndiaTimes Also reported by •Hindu •DNA